 Follow up with a personal email on the reasons that they should consider your product.
 Engage your global sales contact or someone within your industry that may be able to provide you insight into the client or the particular piece of business that you are bidding on.
 Be sure to include anything that is new with your venue.
 If pricing/concessions are hot points, then address them aggressively; you may not have a second chance to tweak your proposal.

 Your RFP is certainly your opportunity to stand out.
 Add a few facts that are going to entice them to think of your product (hotel, DMC, speakers bureau, etc.) when they are short-listing their options.
 Ensure that these facts are relevant to them, so that you make the customer feel like you understand their needs.

 The bottom line is that success in any industry is about the relationships you develop and keep.
 The key in developing those relationships is communication, which leads to the ultimate goal — the ability to trust each other.
 Understanding what your client or supplier wants and needs is so important and is gained with experience and hard work.
 Attention to detail and the willingness to be flexible will lead to stronger business relations and is proven to result in more business in the long run.

 The RFP is really the “first response” and can set the tone both positively and negatively for the duration of the process and beyond.
 If both sides treated RFPs like it was their last one, then the quality of information going back and forth would improve and would result in the ultimate goal of finding a perfect fit for both the buyer and supplier.

 About the authors

-Jennifer Glynn and Joe Nishi are Managing Partners of Meeting Encore Ltd., which recently celebrated its 26th year of assisting clients with their strategic sourcing needs.
-They can be reached at 905-403-9646 or via their website at www.meetingencore.com.
+Jennifer Glynn and Joe Nishi are Co-Owners and Managing Partners of Meeting Encore Ltd, Canada’s first meeting site sourcing specialist.
+Meeting Encore recently celebrated its 25th year of assisting clients with their meeting needs and their team is located across Ontario and Quebec.
+They can be reached at 905-403-9646 or via their website at www.meetingencore.com